Growyourbrand.net Reference notes on brand consequence May 2026

 Accenture was derived from the idea of putting an accent on the future.
 It was submitted internally by an employee in Norway and selected because it could carry a forward-looking consulting promise without staying attached to the accounting-family name the company was leaving behind.

 The name sounded artificial, and that was part of the public criticism.
 But artificial was also useful.
-It did not describe a legacy practice.
+It did not describe the old practice.
 It did not bind the firm to Arthur Andersen's audit world.
 It created an empty vessel that the company could fill with services, clients, case work, recruiting, public-company behavior, and time.

 The Launch Discipline